 Expedited Category Review | What is Expedited Review | What are the Criteria | What is the definition of minimal risk | Who decides whether or not a project has “minimal risk” | What Research Categories fall under Expedited Category Review | What is the application process | How will I know that a Protocol has been approved | Who receives these IRB Action Notices | What happens if my Expedited Review does not qualify

-The Principal Investigator of record is responsible for all aspects of a research protocol involving human subjects, and is the person who will receive formal correspondence from OReC and/or the IRB.
+The Principal Investigator of record is responsible for all aspects of a research protocol involving human subjects, and is the person who will receive formal correspondence from the North Texas Regional IRB.

 The principal investigator may designate, in writing, other project personnel to receive copies of such notices or correspondence, and such designation should be sent directly to the IRB for inclusion in the protocol folder.
-However, the principal investigator is still fully responsible for acting on such correspondence from OReC and/or the IRB.
+However, the principal investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB.